MarkRobitaille/COMP3040A2/README.md

 ---
 ## Prerequisites

-Here's what you'll need before continuing:
+Here is what you will need before continuing:
 1. An up-to-date resume.
 2. A text editor of your choice.
 You should preferably use an editor that has Markdown preview functionality.
     *  Note:  This README was written on Visual Studio Code with the added extension GFM Preview.
 If you do not want to download any software, there are online Markdown editors like [Markdown Live Preview](https://markdownlivepreview.com/).
 3. An account on GitHub.
-You can sign up for an account [here](www.github.com) if you don't have one.
+You can sign up for an account [here](www.github.com) if you do not have one.
-    * Note: Be sure to select an appropriate username if you're creating an account, as it will be a part of your URL when you host your resume.
+    * Note: Be sure to select an appropriate username if you are creating an account, as it will be a part of your URL when you host your resume.

 ---
 ## Instructions